 The Functionality

-Functions include central hour hand controlled by world time mechanism and city ring,24-hour home time disc, minutes, small seconds, and stop seconds.
+Functions include a central hour hand controlled by the world time mechanism and city ring, 24-hour home time disc, minutes, small seconds, and stop seconds.

 The Details